mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/2000-01-03-download-data.md

 You can Install and control R and jupyter notebooks through `conda`.

 You can naturally change the name of the `conda env` (I used mapdemo here) to anything you like.
-I use mamba here to speed up the install process.
-I highly recommend mamba!
-I explain mamba in more detail here.

-The first mamba install line is to install `jupyter` notebook, the second is for `R`, the `R` kernel for `jupyter` and common `R` packages `dplyr` and `ggplot`.
-The third `mamba` install line is for more specific `R` packages I want to use.
+The first `conda` install line is to install `jupyter` notebook, the second is for `R`, the `R` kernel for `jupyter` and common `R` packages `dplyr` and `ggplot`.
+The third `conda` install line is for more specific `R` packages I want to use.

 ```
 conda create -n mapdemo mamba
 conda activate mapdemo
-mamba install -y -c conda-forge pip notebook  nb_conda_kernels  jupyter_contrib_nbextensions
+conda install -y -c conda-forge pip notebook  nb_conda_kernels  jupyter_contrib_nbextensions
-mamba install -y -c conda-forge r r-irkernel r-ggplot2 r-dplyr
+conda install -y -c conda-forge r r-irkernel r-ggplot2 r-dplyr
-mamba install -y -c conda-forge r-sf  r-ggrepel  r-cowplot r-maps
+conda install -y -c conda-forge r-sf  r-ggrepel  r-cowplot r-maps
 ```

 #### Starting the notebook